Discrete automorphism groups of convex cones of finite type: Convex Cones and Kernels

 \begin{definition} Let $X$ be a subset of a finite dimensional real affine space $A$.
 Then the \emph{asymptotic space} of $X$ is the intersection of all the linear subspaces $W\subset \Tr (A)$ for which the image of $X$ in the affine quotient $A/W$ is bounded.
 We denote this subspace $\as(X)$. \end{definition}

-In other words, the space $\as (X)$ has the property that $X$ is contained in $\as(X)+B$ for some bounded set $B\subset A$ and it is minimal for that property.
+In other words, $\as (X)$ is the smallest linear subspace $W\subset \Tr (A)$ with the property that the image of $X$ in $A/W$ is bounded.
 Notice that we can also characterize $\as (A)$ as the common zero set of the linear parts of the affine-linear $\RR$-valued functions on $A$ whose restriction to $X$ is bounded.

 It is clear that $\as(X)$ contains $\Tr (X)$.
 But the latter need not span the former.
 For instance, if $X$ is the solid parabola in $\RR^2$ defined by $y>x^2$, then $\Tr (X)$ is the nonnegative $y$-axis, whereas $\as(X)=\RR^2$